What is PRONTO! and who is the service for?

 How does the rapid testing process work?

-The Rapid Tests we use ‘react’ in the presence of antibodies, which are produced by the body after HIV has entered the bloodstream.
+The Rapid Tests we use ‘react’ in the presence of antibodies and antigens, which are produced by the body after HIV has entered the bloodstream.

 Does a rapid test have a window period like a standard test?